120,000 children will be homeless this Christmas

 You may not have realised child homelessness was this high, because you won’t see children on the streets.
 And because they are out of sight, most people have no idea of their appalling, unsafe living conditions.

-Councils have a duty to find children that have nowhere to live somewhere to sleep.
+Councils have a duty to find children that have nowhere to live s_omewhere_ to sleep.
 However, the housing shortage forces them to place more and more homeless families into insecure and inappropriate emergency accommodation.
 This can be anything from cramped bed and breakfasts to hostels; places where families might have no cooking facilities.
 They could be squashed into a single room, and sharing a bathroom with dozens of strangers.

 While children in emergency accommodation might have a roof over their heads, they are clearly without a home.
 They do not have the space to live their lives – to play, study, or relax.
 Nor a place of stability and safety where they can grow and develop.